Joe-Huan/Joe-Huan/README.md

 # Hello👋

-I'm Joe; a junior data analyst, Monster Hunter addict, mechanical keyboard hobbyist, and a foodie.
+I'm Joe; junior data analyst, Monster Hunter addict, mechanical keyboard hobbyist, and a foodie.

 <!---
 Joe-huan/Joe-huan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.